 - Once all the water is absorbed, sprinkle the shredded Monterey jack cheese and shredded cheddar cheese covering the top of the rice.

 - Sprinkle freshly chopped cilantro and finely chopped red tomatoes.
 Cover and simmer the casserole on low heat until the cheeses are completely melt.

 - Once the cheeses are melt and incorporated into the rice, the casserole is ready.
-Serve the smoky hot Mexican chicken & rice casserole and enjoy!
+Serve the smoky hot one pot Mexican chicken & rice casserole and enjoy!